Girl's court: Texas

 Texas Supreme Court rules in 2010 that minors younger than 14 involved with prostitution charges will be considered a victim.
 The court decided that they would provide services without criminalization.
 The court created a half way house called Freedom House to provide a safe place for the young women to receive services such as school and counseling.
 Freedom House can house up to 30 girls, starting at 10 years old up to 18, and receive educational, medical and psychological care.

 Wisconsin

 In Wisconsin a Milwaukee County Committee is considering a girl court that will be aimed at young women who are accused of sex trafficking.
 This will also include girls who experience trauma and are involved in status offense crimes.
 If they move forward with the court they plan to have one or more judges trained in handling these types of offenses.

 Australia

-In Australia, the Juvenile court provides gender specific services for young women charged with crimes.
+In Australia, the juvenile court provides gender specific services for young women charged with crimes.
 These specific services are away from male offenders.
-The services offered vary by location from health and wellbeing, relationships, education & training and other programs like cooking and following the law.
+The services offered vary by location from health and wellbeing, relationships, education and training, and other programs like cooking and following the law.
 Australia recognizes the need to treat young women with gender specific services.